noloader/build-llvm/README.md

 LLVM requires GCC 4.8 or above to compile the source code.
 The script honors alternate compilers, and you can pass them to CMake using:

 ```
-# Attempting a build on PowerMac with MacPorts GCC
+# Attempt to build on PowerMac with MacPorts GCC
 CC=/opt/local/bin/gcc-mp-5 CXX=/opt/local/bin/g++-mp-5 ./build-llvm.sh
 ```